NickRPGreen/Metal-Gear-Ghost-Babel-Autosplitter/README.md

 - VAR views of variables that would affect Rank
 - VAR view of current Rank depending on above variables
 - Other requests from the GB community

+#### If you find any errors, please either submit a Issue request, or leave a message in the #ghost-babel channel of the Metal Gear Speedrunners Discord